DrChinny/BAR-Widgets/widgets guide.md

 - > You want a copy of BAR dev branch from Github.
 There are separate guides that explain doing this [Bar Github Readme](https://github.com/beyond-all-reason/Beyond-All-Reason/blob/master/README.md) or in the discord.
 This is very useful for autosuggestions in vscode.

+## Enabling Widgets Within the Game
+There are two types of widget within the game; *default* widgets that are provided automatically when you play the game, and *custom* widgets you need to download yourself.
+Sometime, a custom widget will be popular and useful enough that the devs will decide it should be added to the base game.
+There's no change to the code when this happens, it's the same widget just added to the BAR GitHub.

+If you haven't downloaded a custom widget before, the process is simple.
+Hop over to discord channel [widgets](https://discord.com/channels/549281623154229250/1113845509891829810) and there are hundreds to choose from.
+To "install" the widget, you simply put the <widget_name.lua> it in your widget folder in the game directory eg `C:\Program Files\Beyond-All-Reason\data\LuaUI\Widgets`, creating the folder if it doesn't exist.
+We will put our example widget in this folder.
+In a game, you can turn the widget on and off in the settings menu, or using the widget selector, and I'm going to quote the discord bot in how to do this:

+`Nowadays, most custom widgets can be enabled in the in-game options, in the Custom tab.
+In the past, the recommended way of toggling custom widgets was opening the Widget Selector with the F11 hotkey, scrolling down past all the built-in widgets, and clicking the names of your custom downloaded widgets.
+Because it allowed users to inadvertently disable widgets they really need, like most of the UI, it was made opt-in - F11 is disabled until you do.`

+`If you still wish to enable the "retro" Widget Selector, opt into it by typing /widgetselector into all-chat in a match or replay.The widget selector may need to be enabled the first time you use it`

+You will see the list of widgets is long, and this is what makes BAR what it is!
+It's not recommended to turn on or off any non-custom widgets from this menu unless you know what you are doing, custom widgets will be at the bottom in their own section.
+One final thing of note here, at the top of the f11 list is the widget profiler, when enabled this is a useful debugging tool that displays the CPU and memory a widget is consuming in realtime.
+This is safe to turn On and Off as you like (but will obsure your screen when on!).

+By the COC, any widget you use in the game HAS to be provided on the discord widget chat.
+Obviously you will not get in trouble when building your own widget if you don't yet have it on there, but once completed you give it a post and upload it for others.
+Using a privite widget to gain an in game advantage is against COC.

 ## Super Brief lua guide